thegworld/gtx-browser/docs/adding_to_third_party.md

 ## Before you start

-To make sure the inclusion of a new third_party project makes sense for the Chromium project, you should first obtain
+To make sure the inclusion of a new third_party project makes sense for the GTx Browser project, you should first obtain
 [Chrome ATL](../ATL_OWNERS) approval.
 Please include the following information in an email to chrome-atls-discuss@google.com:
 * Motivation of your project